TEG-Blue·Interactive tools on .com →

 Current AI safety systems operate on a fundamental binary: content is safe or unsafe, behavior is acceptable or harmful, a user is fine or at risk.
 Human emotional reality doesn't work this way.

 Psychology has understood the nuance for decades.
-Empathy exists on a gradient.
+Emotional Resonance (ER) exists on a gradient.
 Accountability has multiple modes.
 Moral reasoning shifts with nervous system state.
 The problem isn't that we lack the knowledge — it's that no one has translated it into a language AI systems can read.

 This translation gap has consequences.
-AI systems trained on human-generated text inherit every mode of human expression — including strategic manipulation, performed empathy, and weaponized accountability — without the ability to distinguish these patterns from genuine connection.
+Large language models trained on human-generated text inherit every mode of human expression — including strategic manipulation, performed Emotional Resonance (ER), and weaponized accountability — without the ability to distinguish these patterns from genuine connection.

 02Nuance